-Before we go back to the 2016 ABET Symposium, recall the video posted by Bill Hazelton on March 3rd (https://youtu.be/C30bJBcM_0c) in which the suggestion was made that surveying is boring and that what we really need to do is build capacity.
+Before we go back to the 2016 ABET Symposium, recall another video posted by Bill Hazelton on March 3rd (https://youtu.be/C30bJBcM\0c) in which the suggestion was made that surveying is boring and that what we really need to do is build capacity.
 I responded in support of that video and posted the 'Way Forward' item to Basecamp.
 Now, back to ABET.
 I am not complaining that ABET did not accept my proposal for a "forward looking" presentation, but I find it ironic that two speakers at the Symposium are "looking backward" focused on unintended consequences of "what went wrong."
 Yes, we can all learn from them because hindsight is better than foresight.
 I believe that in each case the individuals had "built capacity" and were competently "doing their job."
 Each will certainly contribute to the success of the 2016 ABET Symposium.
-Quoting from the ABET web site,
+The following biographical information was taken from the ABET web site.